snc/SncRedisBundle/Resources/doc/index.md

         use_as_default: false
 ```

-By default, a TTL is set using the `framework.cookie_lifetime` parameter.
+By default, a TTL is set using the `framework.session.cookie_lifetime` parameter.
 But
 you can override it using the `ttl` option:

 ``` yaml